csc-training/hip-programming/optimization/01-coalescing/README.md

 - The number of L2 read requests drop when the stride is around 4096.
 Why?
     *Hint*: Print out the values of `index` for some block in a 16x16 matrix.
     Are some of those indices adjacent within a warp?
+- *Hint*: load and open the `metrics.csv` file with libreoffice or some other spreadsheet editor for quick manual analyses